 The Boy on the Corner

 Hermione felt like hot pokers were pinning her at every side, blinding light invading her vision.
 She was falling down rapidly, as if somebody had pushed her off a cliff thousands of feet above the ground.
-She was too mortified to scream, until her body crashed into dirt.
+She was too mortified to scream, too terrified to breathe, until her body crashed into dirt.

 When she finally was able to breathe again, she blinked rapidly and spluttered the dirt from her mouth.
 Panting, she tried to adjust her eyes to her new surroundings, afraid of what era she may have ended up in.

-Hermione found herself in a long stretch of dirt and cobblestone, where barely any sunlight came through the dreary, narrow walkway.
-She struggled to her feet and leaned against a black, brick wall, hiding among the shadows in case anyone saw her.
+Hermione found herself in a long stretch of dirt and cobblestone, where hardly any sunlight came through the dreary, narrow walkway.
+She struggled to her feet and leaned heavily against a black, brick wall, hidden among the shadows.
 Though as she looked around, the place seemed vaguely familiar…

-She stepped away from the wall and took a tentative step down the pathway, and the more her vision cleared the more she recognized.
-The oddly shaped buildings, the dark, dreary walkways…
+She stepped away from the wall and took a tentative step down the path, and the more her vision cleared the more she recognized.
+The oddly shaped buildings, the dark, dreary alleys…

 "Knockturn Alley," she breathed, and a rush of relief flooded inside of her.
 At least she didn't end up amongst cavemen or dinosaurs.

-Her eyes immediately found the path that led back to Diagon Alley, and took long strides to it.
+Her eyes immediately found the path that led back to Diagon Alley, and strode towards it.
 She still had her purse clutched in her hand, which she was eternally grateful for.
 All she needed was to know the date in order to turn the Time-Turner in the right decade.
-Sadly, it would be her last time-turning opportunity, as she only had two tries and she'd already buggered up one.
+Sadly, it would be her last time-turning opportunity, as she only had two tries and she'd already buggered up the first one.